best-shot/best-shot/packages/dev-server/README.md

 ## Features

-- features of webpack-dev-server
+- All Features of webpack-dev-server@4
-- auto fallback to available port
+- Hook `historyApiFallback` into `devMiddleware.publicPath`
-- show a wait page when bundling
+- Show a wait page when bundling
+- Provide a 404 page
-- open source file in vscode
+- Open source file in vscode (from vue-devtools)

 ## Installation